-The balanced, challenging academics at St. Stephen's Episcopal School encourages intellectual curiosity, guides each child to think independently, and stimulates the desire for lifelong learning.
-With an over 25 year tradition of extraordinary educational experiences, St. Stephen's Episcopal School is proud to provide a carefully planned academic program in the core subject areas of language arts, mathematics, science, and social studies, supported by varied off-campus educational experiences.
+The balanced, challenging academics at St. Stephen's Episcopal School encourage intellectual curiosity, guide each child to think independently, and stimulates the desire for lifelong learning.
+With an over 28-year tradition of extraordinary educational experiences, St. Stephen's Episcopal School is proud to provide a carefully planned academic program in the core subject areas of language arts, mathematics, science, and social studies, supported by varied off-campus educational experiences.
 Beginning in PreK, the School's approach is to make learning individualized, integrated, and experiential while affirming the School's commitment to educating the whole child.

-St. Stephen's Episcopal School recognizes that each child is an individual and gears teaching strategies to ensure that children will experience success at their level of learning.
+St. Stephen's Episcopal School recognizes that each child is an individual and gears teaching strategies to ensure that students will experience success at their level of learning.
 St. Stephen's creates a supportive learning environment that responds to learners' needs through a variety of materials, technology, and methods, including differentiation and flexible grouping.
+Grades 1 – 6 are mixed age group classes, i.e. 1st/2nd; 3rd/4th; and 5th/6th.
 Students are challenged to set higher goals and rise to higher achievement as their individual gifts and talents are discovered and developed.

 In an effort to acknowledge various levels of academic ability, social development, and learning styles, while engaging all learners, St. Stephen's provides active and in-depth learning through curriculum integration.
 This interdisciplinary curriculum approach allows a common framework to facilitate connections across disciplines.
 This method helps students relate information from various content areas, connecting learning to real life, and making teaching and learning more meaningful.

-PreK students, depending on if they are full or part-time students, have chapel, Spanish, music, studio art and physical education twice a week and spiritual formation and growth once a week.
-Students in Kindergarten through Sixth Grade have and physical education daily, chapel four times a week, music three times a week, Spanish and studio art twice a week, and spiritual formation and growth once a week.
-Beginning in First Grade students have archery instruction in PE.
+PreK students, depending on if they are full or part-time students, have chapel, music, studio art, and physical education twice a week and spiritual formation and growth once or twice a week.
+Students in Kindergarten through 6th Grade have physical education daily, chapel two or three times a week, music and studio art twice a week, and spiritual formation and growth once a week.
+Beginning in 1st Grade, students have archery instruction in PE.
 St. Stephen's was the Texas Elementary National Archery in Schools Champion in 2014.

 Morning Listening Program & Kodály Music Concept and Dancing Drum® “Drumming Up Character!"
 Program.
 Each day at St. Stephen's begins with Music in the Morning, a selection of classical music that is played for the entire school to hear and then briefly discussed by our faculty music instructor.
-It is followed by recitation of the the Pledge of Allegiance, the School Creed, and the scripture of the week.
+It is followed by recitation of the Pledge of Allegiance, the School Creed, and the scripture of the week.
 Much of St. Stephen's music program is based on the Kodály Concept, an American adaptation of the Hungarian method developed by Zoltan Kodály.
-This method stresses singing, as the voice is the most natural and universal instrument.
+This pre-literacy method stresses singing, as the voice is the most natural and universal instrument.
 Students also utilize classroom percussion instruments and become acquainted with the piano keyboard and the recorder.
-Also, in 2014 St. Stephen's introduced to students an innovative, cross-curricular African drum musical program by Dancing Drum®—“Drumming Up Character!"
+St. Stephen’s also utilizes an innovative, cross-curricular African drum musical program by Dancing Drum®—“Drumming Up Character!"
 The program combines an introduction to percussion, character lessons, and African culture learned on authentic African drums.
-Classes present various musical programs during the year and an annual Christmas Pageant.
+Classes present various musical programs during the year along with an annual Christmas Pageant.

 Extracurricular Programs.
-St. Stephen's Episcopal School offers after school extracurricular courses each semester for a nominal fee.
-Opportunities vary each semester and have included courses such as science adventures, studio art, kids in the kitchen, music, theater, archery and other sports.
+St. Stephen's offers after school extracurricular courses each semester for an additional fee.
+Opportunities vary each semester and have included courses such as science adventures, studio art, kids in the kitchen, guitar instruction, theater, archery and soccer.
 St. Stephen's has developed a nationally recognized archery program that begins with instruction in PE class for First through Sixth Grades and is extended through extracurricular course offerings.
 There is also choir offered after school through a program sponsored by St. Stephen's Church.
 Melody Makers for Kinder through Second Grade, and Celebration Singers for Third through Sixth Grades is open to the community at no charge.
 These programs illustrate the School's commitment to experiential learning and the development of teamwork.